Leading the Horse

 - Keep the horse's head a little above shoulder height.

-- Open the stall door all the way; make sure latches are pushed back
+- Open the stall door all the way; make sure latches are pushed back or in.

 - Walk in front of your horse to get her out the door.